 Login

-The login screen is the first screen you see that you can interact with when you open the game:
+The login screen is the first screen you see when you open a client and it finishes loading:

 _images/loginscreen.png